lugobots/lugo4node/Readme.md

 Lugo4Node is a NodeJS implementation of a client player for [Lugo](https://lugobots.dev/) game.

-It **is not a bot** that plays the game, it is only the client for the game server.
+It **is not a bot** that plays the game, it is only the client for the game lugo.

 This client implements a brainless player in the game.
 So, this library implements many methods that does not affect the player intelligence/behaviour/decisions.
 It is meant to reduce the developer concerns on communication, protocols,